-More than 45% of aircraft operations at Tucson International Airport (TUS) come from general aviation aircraft.
-The airport is dedicated to serving pilots who are part of this important component.
+More than 45% of aircraft operations at Tucson International Airport (TUS) are general aviation.
+The Tucson Airport Authority is committed to serving the pilots and passengers who are a part of this important component.

 The U.S. Customs and Border Protection (CBP) Office at Tucson International Airport (TUS) is a full-service Port of Entry.

 Hours: 8.a.m-8 p.m. daily (to report an aircraft arrival or for general information)